-A thought for Christmas: Beware the psychopath in your family or working environment, and the way he/she triangulates against you!
+A thought for Christmas: Beware the psychopath in your family or working environment, and the way he/she triangulates against you with other people!
 See also

 20. AN INTERESTING CASE STUDY

 ***Consider an accurately reported real-life scenario where 'Jason', who suffers quite seriously from A.D.D., soon afterwards forgave his older brother 'Victor' for bullying and sexually humiliating and abusing him between the ages of 10 and 16.
 Their militaristic father didn't get on with Victor, for reasons currently only known to Jason and a close relative, and was thought by Victor to regard Jason as his favourite son.

 ***Victor continues to completely dominate and put down Jason in terms of personality during their years at college, but it is Jason who emerges with outstanding academic success and a doctorate at age 25.
 Victor expresses jealousy and envy of Jason's position in academia during the years to come.

 ***When he is 33, Jason experiences a year of suicidal ideation while away from his wife and family and in a city far away.
 Victor visits in him in apparently kindly, brotherly fashion, and while unsympathetic towards his recent potentially fatal suicide attempt by a massive drug overdose, and the possibility of further attempts, gives him a number of quite beneficial pieces of insightful advice.
 He for example indicates Jason's inability to notice the chipmunks as they repeatedly hop across the lake path, and advises him that if two people, such as Jason's father and wife, are having an argument then the intervention of a third party,like Jason, is only likely to fuel things up.